Not too long ago, the student loan world was a lot like the Wild West.

 Responsibilities of a Loan Cosigner

 If you decide to cosign a private student loan for your student, keep in mind that you are taking on responsibility for these loans.
+Credit reporting for missed payments will appear on your credit report, as well.

 Even when your student needs a break from repayment, lenders will often consider your income, as well.